 Why Your Final SNAP Amount May Be Different

-State Rules Can Matter
+Location Rules Can Matter

 Household Details Matter